The Eternal City’s Enduring Favorites: Rome’s Top 10 Must-See Attractions

 1. The Colosseum

-Site of deadly gladiator combat, exotic animal fights and other bloody spectacles, the Colosseum’s powerful history and awe-inspiring architecture have made it an enduring symbol of the city and one of the top destinations in Rome.
+The site of deadly gladiator combat, exotic animal fights and other bloody spectacles, the Colosseum’s powerful history and awe-inspiring architecture have made it an enduring symbol of the city and one of the top destinations in Rome.
 While the clash of swords and the cheering of crowds are no longer audible, the impressive structure itself still stands as one of the grandest achievements of Roman engineering.

 Covering an area of 6 acres and accommodating up to 50,000 spectators, it was the biggest amphitheatre ever built in the ancient world, a physical manifestation of the power of the Roman Empire.
 Alongside the lions, tigers and elephants slaughtered here, criminals were also publicly and gruesomely executed, including, it seems likely, early Christian martyrs.
-Recent conservation work has allowed visitors to now go in-depth (literally) with an exclusive visit to the Colosseum’s underground levels
+Recent conservation work has allowed visitors to now go in-depth (literally) with an exclusive visit to the Colosseum’s underground levels.

 2. Trevi Fountain